 Baños de Ebro / Elciego: vineyards located in the border between La Rioja and Álava.
 Bodegas Berceo has vineyards in several areas:

 Next to the river we can find the pre-phylloxeric, which has a great value.
 As its name says, this vineyard is previous to the appearance of the phylloxera.
 These vines are older than 170 years, which provide a selected and unique production.
 Depending on the year, up to 5.400 bottles can be produced.
 The vines are in bush, on a sandy soil.
 Because of this, the phylloxera did not affect these vineyards.
-Harvest is made manually in boxes of 20 kilos each.
+Harvest is done manually in boxes of 20 kilos each.
 Varieties: Tempranillo

 The rest of the vineyards located in Baños de Ebro are in a higher altitude, in Elciego.
 They are called “the vineyards from the 36” due to the year when they were planted (1936).
-These vineyards are older than 80 years old, and harvest is made manually.
+These vineyards are older than 80 years old, and harvest is done manually.
 It has a limited production of 28000 bottles coming from its 8 hectares of vineyard.
 Planted in bush, on a ferrous clay soil.
 Varieties: Viura and Tempranillo.

 San Asensio: these vineyards are located in Naverilla Valley.
 They are older than 35 years, and they are planted in bush.
-Harvesting is made manually in boxes of 14 kilos each.
+Harvesting is done manually in boxes of 14 kilos each.
 The ground is composed by ferrous clay soil and is oriented towards the North.
 The vineyards are 700 meters high.
 Varieties: Tempranillo, Mazuelo y Viura.

 Sojuela: Rioja Alta area.
 Vineyards planted in bush, which are older than 25 years.
 These are planted in a ferrous clay and stone soil, with a Mediterranean influence.
 They are placed at 500 meters high.
-Harvesting is made manually.
+Harvesting is done manually.
 Varieties: Mazuelo.